 How much is car insurance for a 50-year-old?

-- USAA: Fifty-year-olds pay $1,280 for USAA on average.
-However, it's only available to current and former members of the military and their families.
+- USAA: Fifty-year-old drivers pay $1,280 on average, however this rate is only available to current and former members of the military and their families.

-- Erie Insurance: The second cheapest option is Erie at $1,348 per year, but Erie Insurance is only offered in 13 states.
+- Erie Insurance: The second cheapest option is Erie, at $1,348 per year, but coverage is only available in 13 states.

-- Geico: Although it costs more than USAA and Erie, Geico is the cheapest widely available insurer for 50-year-olds at $1,707 per year on average.
+- Geico: Although it costs more than USAA and Erie, Geico is the cheapest insurer that is widely available for 50-year-olds, at $1,707 per year on average.

 How do car insurance prices differ for 50-year-old men and women?